UncleGoogle/galaxy-integration-humblebundle/README.md

 Integration for GOG Galaxy 2.0.

 ## Features

 This plugin is currenly in early development stage.

-* Listing games from HumbleBundle library
+* Listing DRM free games from HumbleBundle library (those with downloads for Windows, MacOS or Linux)
+* Simple download

 ## Installation